-In areas where there is more than one moveable bridge, like New Haven Harbor, to eliminate confusion signals can vary.
-Checking the federal regulation cited above will provide those signals.

-It is important to note that, the bridge tender shall take all reasonable measures to have the draw opened, regardless of the operating schedule of the bridge, for passage of emergency vehicles, vessels or other emergency situations, provided this opening does not conflict with local emergency management procedures which have been approved by the cognizant Coast Guard Captain of the Port.
+In areas where there is more than one moveable bridge, signals can vary.
+So please check federal regulations in your area.
+The bridge tender shall take all reasonable measures to have the draw opened, regardless of the operating schedule of the bridge, for the passage of emergency vehicles, vessels, or other emergency situations.
+The bridge tender will open provided the opening does not conflict with local emergency management procedures, which have been approved by the cognizant Coast Guard Captain of the Port.